Architecture

 ToolRole

-computer_typeType text into the focused element.
+type_textType or set text into the currently focused control.

-computer_keyEmit key chords or special keys; dangerous combinations are blocklisted at the tool layer.
+keypressEmit key chords or special keys; dangerous combinations are blocklisted at the tool layer.

 Routing and planner behavior (operator mental model)